 This could include money available from the estate of the person who died, contributions received and money from, for example, insurance policies.
 But this does not include the social security Bereavement Payment or money from certain government-funded trusts.

 For UK residents and funerals

-To be eligible, the funeral must usually take place in the UK providing the deceased was ordinarily resident in the UK, or in the Republic of Ireland, providing the deceased was normally resident in Northern Ireland.
+To be eligible, the funeral must usually take place in the UK providing the deceased was normally resident in the UK, or in the Republic of Ireland, providing the deceased was normally resident in Northern Ireland.

 Who isn't eligible?

-You can't get a payment as a close relative or close friend of the deceased if either:
+You can't get a funeral payment as a close relative or close friend of the deceased if either:

 - the deceased had a partner when they died